 Try a little persuasion

-Maybe your little one won’t appreciate your well-reasoned argument about why he should stay safely diapered, but there are some less verbal ways you might be able to convince him not to go diaperless.
+Maybe your little one won’t appreciate your well-reasoned argument about why they should stay safely diapered, but there are some less verbal ways you might be able to convince them not to go diaperless.
 Some babies start taking off their diapers because they’re a lot less comfortable with them on, either because of a nasty case of diaper rash, a scratchy piece on a specific brand of diaper, or because they’re wearing a diaper that doesn’t breathe well, and they’re overheating.
 This means that switching diaper brands, or even switching from disposable to cloth, or vice versa, can make all the difference in keeping Baby diapered.

 Dress for success